 Address: 15B Le Thanh Ton, Ben Nghe Ward, District 1

 This alley creates a vibe of Little Japan.
-There are hundreds of Japanese households have lived here and considered Vietnam as their second home.
+Hundreds of Japanese households have lived here and considered Vietnam their second home.
 Some of them have opened their restaurants, so those are what you might see first when you come to this place.
 It also has a long wall with graffiti drawings.
 The residents do not think that is vandalism; it has become a feature of this intoxicating alley.

 Japanese restaurants in the alley